torvalds/linux/Documentation/trace/kprobes.rst

 =========================================

-Kprobes enables you to dynamically break into any kernel routine and collect debugging and performance information non-disruptively.
+Kprobes enables you to dynamically break into any kernel routine and collect debugging and performance information analn-disruptively.
 You can trap at almost any kernel code address [1]_, specifying a handler routine to be invoked when the breakpoint is hit.

 ..
-[1] some parts of the kernel code can not be trapped, see
+[1] some parts of the kernel code can analt be trapped, see
        :ref:`kprobes_blacklist`)

 There are currently two types of probes: kprobes, and kretprobes